 When working with the “Dial” or “Gauge” widgets, the user is able to configure the designation for the minimum and maximum reported distance.
 When the range reported is out of the designated range the range reading will show in red text.
 This works well if measurement within a specific data set is required.

 ioBridge has a tutorial that shows how to write expressions for ioBridge Pro here.
-Custom written expressions allow widgets to automatically do math to convert readings to feet, do the math automatically for the long range or high resolution sensors, or convert to other units of measurements.
+Custom written expressions allow widgets to automatically do the math to convert readings to feet, do the math automatically for the long-range or high-resolution sensors, or convert to other units of measurements.

 ioBridge has also just released a product that allows for wireless monitoring and reads the serial output of the sensor directly as well as the analog voltage more about this product can be seen by clicking this link.

 In conclusion, ioBridge’s IO-204 module allows for a simple to use remote sensing interface that allows the monitoring of measurements to a target anywhere in the world.
-Simply connect the MaxSonar sensor of preference to the module, link the module, and now you can remotely monitor your MaxSonar.
+Simply connect the preferred MaxSonar sensor to the module, link the module, and now you can remotely monitor your MaxSonar.